AdrienHorgnies/py-mysql-tracer/README.md

     python setup.py sdist bdist_wheel

 All dependencies have their version frozen.
-To install new versions of the dependencies, uninstall them, install the billing-check package and then freeze them again
+To install new versions of the dependencies, uninstall them, install the mysql-tracer package and then freeze them again

     pip freeze | xargs pip uninstall -y python setup.py sdist